Motor Neurone Disease Travel Insurance Quotes and Information Online

 *with Super Duper cover

-Should you need to make a claim against your Free Spirit policy when you return home, you will be pleased to hear we have our own in-house dedicated Free Spirit claims team and they are available Monday to Friday 9am-5pm, closed bank holidays.
+Should you need to make a claim against your Free Spirit policy when you return home, you will be pleased to hear we have our own in-house dedicated Free Spirit claims team.
 Details of our claims procedure can be found in the policy wording.

 Why not try us today and get a quote